AeN-R-Workshop/7-GitHub/README.md

     git commit -m "Write something brief and useful here"

   11. Checkout the main branch again.
 Merge your test branch with the main branch.
-Delete your test branch.
+Assuming this runs without error, delete your test branch.

     git checkout main